-Since the onset of the pandemic, early media reports detailed alarming stories about local shortages of ventilators, ill-equipped intensive care units, and lack of protective equipment.
+At the onset of the pandemic, early media reports detailed alarming stories about local shortages of ventilators, ill-equipped intensive care units, and lack of personal protective equipment.
 In many developing countries, those shortages existed before coronavirus.
-One study found that nearly half (46%) of people in South Sudan, Syria, Venezuela and Yemen lack access to even the most basic and essential health services.2
+One April 2020 IRC report found that nearly half (46%) of people in South Sudan, Syria, Venezuela, and Yemen lack access to even the most basic and essential health services.3

-Making matters even more challenging are living conditions where weak infrastructure and overcrowding can make basic measures like social distancing or regular hand washing nearly impossible.
-Many refugees, Internally Displaced Persons (IDPs), migrants and other marginalized populations live in informal, overcrowded settlements.
+Making matters even more challenging, many refugees, displaced persons, migrants, and other marginalized populations live in informal, overcrowded settlements where basic health measures, like physical distancing or regular hand washing, can be nearly impossible.
 For example, the population in al-Hol camp in Syria increased seven-fold in 2019 to 68,000 people residing within a total area of just 1.82km².
-This makes it almost four times more densely populated than New York City, significantly increasing the risk of a COVID-19 outbreak that would spread with lightning speed.3
+This makes it almost four times more densely populated than New York City, significantly increasing the risk of a COVID-19 outbreak that would spread with lightning speed.4

-"While COVID-19 is wreaking havoc globally, refugees and displaced populations are suffering disproportionately,” said Caroline Roan, President, The Pfizer Foundation and Vice President, Global Health & Patient Access, Pfizer Inc. “Through our longstanding partnership with the International Rescue Committee, we are confident that this new support will provide immediate health relief to some of the most vulnerable and hardest-hit communities facing the health risks of the COVID-19 pandemic.”
+"While COVID-19 has wreaked havoc globally, refugees and displaced populations are suffering disproportionately,” said Caroline Roan, President, The Pfizer Foundation and Vice President, Global Health and Social Impact, Pfizer Inc. “Through our longstanding partnership with the International Rescue Committee, they have been able to provide immediate relief to some of the most underserved and hardest-hit communities facing the health risks of the COVID-19 pandemic.”